Paramedic or Nurse: Which Career is the Best?

-The nurse is not assessing the immediate crisis, as the paramedic must do, and the paramedic is not charged with providing follow-up care, of which the nurse is responsible.
+The nurse is not assessing the immediate crisis, as the paramedic must do.
+The paramedic is not in charge of providing follow-up care, of which the nurse is responsible.
 Their training reflects this significant difference.

 A paramedic also studies anatomy and physiology, as well as advanced life support for adults and infants, and trauma life support.
 The paramedic’s training ends sooner than does the nurse’s training.